scrapinghub/splash/docs/scripting-ref.rst

   will be auto-detected to fit the whole page (possibly very tall).

 **Returns:** two numbers: width and height the viewport is set to, in pixels.

+This will change the size of the visible area and subsequent rendering commands, e.g. :ref:`splash-png`, will produce an image with the specified size.

+This will also affect ``window.innerWidth`` and ``window.innerHeight`` JS variables, but not immediately.
+To see the new values in JS runtime and to ensure ``window.onresize`` callback has fired, use :ref:`splash-wait`.

 ``splash:set_viewport("full")`` should be called only after page is loaded, and some time passed after that (use :ref:`splash-wait`).
 This is